-Borrower: Consolidated Extension Canal Co.
-County: Bent

-Project Name: Emergency Repair of the Las Animas Consolidated Canal Diversion Dam

-Project Type: Diversion Structure Rehabilitation

-Drainage Basin: Arkansas Water Source: Arkansas River

-Total Project Cost: \$1,275,000 Funding Source: Construction Fund

-Type of Borrower: Agricultural Aver.
-Diversion: 26,000 AF

-CWCB Loan: \$180,285 (incl.
+Borrower: Las Animas Consolidated Canal Co.
+County: Bent Project Name: Emergency Repair of the Las Animas Consolidated Canal Diversion Dam Project Type: Diversion Structure Rehabilitation Drainage Basin: Arkansas Water Source: Arkansas River Total Project Cost: \$1,275,000 Funding Source: Construction Fund Type of Borrower: Agricultural Aver.
+Diversion: 26,000 AF CWCB Loan: \$77,265 (incl.
 1% loan fee) Interest Rate: 2.75% Term: 30 years

-The Consolidated Canal Extension Company provides irrigation water to approximately 2,700 acres near Las Animas, Colorado.
-The Extension Company, along with the Las Animas Consolidated Canal Company, owns and operates the Las Animas ditch diversion dam, located on the Arkansas River approximately 11 miles east of La Junta.
+The Las Animas Consolidated Canal Company provides irrigation water to approximately 5,600 acres near Las Animas, Colorado.
+The Canal Company, along with the Consolidated Extension Canal Company, operates the Las Animas ditch diversion dam, located on the Arkansas River approximately 11 miles east of La Junta and about 7 miles west of Las Animas.
 The diversion dam was constructed in the late 1800s and is at the end of its useful life.
 The purpose of this project is to complete emergency repairs to support the dam and to minimize further downstream erosion and deterioration of the diversion dam so that safe and reliable future operations of the structure can be ensured.
-This loan request is for 14% of the estimated \$1,275,000 total cost of the project.
-The additional project funding will come from the Las Animas Consolidated Canal Company (through a CWCB loan) and from Xcel Energy (a large shareholder in both companies).
+The loan request is for 6% of the estimated \$1,275,000 total cost of the project.
+The additional project funding will come from the Consolidated Extension Canal Company (through a CWCB loan) and from Xcel Energy (a large shareholder in both companies).
 The project is expected to be bid in the fall of 2010.
 Construction will begin around November 15, 2010 and work should be completed by March 15, 2011.